diractions/diractions-website/content/posts/2025-01-rethinking-horizon-model/index.md

 The handover from H3 to H1 often fails because nobody owns it.
 H3 teams don’t know how to scale.
 H1 teams don’t want the risk.

 Appoint someone whose job is to push the idea through the funnel.
 Think of them as a “transition lead.”
 They don’t need to build the tech.
 But they do need to make sure it doesn’t get stuck.

+### Last thought

+You can’t force every Horizon 3 idea into Horizon 1.
+But you can increase the odds.

+Be ruthless about what’s worth pursuing.
+Create bridges early.
+And assign people who know how to bring things home.

+It’s not a straight line.
+But it’s doable.

+And sometimes, speed is just about deciding faster.